Chapter 7 Statistical Inference in R

 Some theory

-Why do we want to maximize the likelihood?
+Why maximize the likelihood?

 2. MLE has good statistical properties.
 Under some regularity conditions,